-State and local partners are working to increase public communications about risks of fentanyl and naloxone access in the community.
+State and local partners are working to increase naloxone access and public communications about the risks of fentanyl in the community.
 To prevent negative outcomes of alcohol and drug use, South Carolinians need linkages to services and supports that are offered in many settings, like health care, emergency services, public safety, and community organizations.